JackBJ23/Topo-GEN/README.md

 - `loss`: The computed loss value as a scalar tensor.
 - `gotloss`: A status flag, `True` if the loss depends on the learnable point cloud and has to be added to the total loss, `False` otherwise.

 Furthermore, we recommend pre-computing the persistence diagrams before training to enhance training speed.
-It is also preferable to compute the persistence diagram of the learnable point cloud only before for calling the functions.
+It is also preferable to compute the persistence diagram of the learnable point cloud only once before for calling the functions.
 To generate a persistence diagram, do:
 ```
 from topogen import get_dgm
 dgm = get_dgm(point_cloud, deg)